gBlazek/bashed-recon/README.md

 ### File Structure

-Assuming an ID (folder name where roots.txt it's placed) of "domain", the following directory structure will be created:
+Assuming an ID (directory named "domain" ) the following directory structure will be created:
 ```
 /scans/
     └── domain_<timestamp>/